J. P. Morgan Jr.: Philanthropy

-In 1920, Morgan gave his London residence, 14 Princes Gate (near Imperial College London), to the U.S. government for use as its embassy.
+In 1920, Morgan gave his London residence, 14 Prince's Gate (near Imperial College London), to the U.S. government for use as its embassy.

 In 1924, Morgan created the Pierpont Morgan Library as a public institution as a memorial to his father.
 Belle da Costa Greene, Morgan's personal librarian, became the first director and continued the aggressive acquisition and expansion of the collections of illuminated manuscripts, authors' original manuscripts, incunabula, prints, and drawings, early printed Bibles, and many examples of fine bookbinding.
 Today the library is a complex of buildings which serve as a museum and scholarly research center.

 Morgan Jr. donated a very substantial portion of his father's collection to the Metropolitan Museum of Art.